ballban/MyTE_Auto_Filler/README.md

 # MyTE Auto Filler (Tampermonkey)

-This repository contains a Tampermonkey userscript for auto-filling myTE work time.
+This repository has a Tampermonkey userscript that auto-fills myTE working hours.

-## Install from GitHub
+## How to use

 1. Install Tampermonkey in your browser.
 2. Open this URL in your browser: